 - Encrypt all of your data!

-- Be aware of what you post to social media and whether it could put your comrades at risk.
+- Be aware of what you post to social media and whether it could put you & your comrades at risk.

 Email is inherently insecure.
 Getting set up to encrypt your emails is not as hard as you might think.
 However, since the weakest link in any system is often the user, you should be sure you are using encryption correctly.
-We recommend accessing encryption via Thunderbird, an email client that works on both mac and windows.
+We recommend deploying encryption using Thunderbird, an email client that works on mac, windows and linux.
 For step-by-step instructions on setting this system up, please see this document.
 Once you have set this up, folks will be able to send you encrypted emails and you’ll be able to send encrypted emails to anyone who is likewise set up.
 To be most useful, it is best to set up a group of people to all be able to communicate with each other.
 To request a training to help get your group set up with email encryption, please contact us.